 Minors, majors, and dual degrees provide students with the opportunity to broaden skill sets outside of engineering.
 Often times you can choose your courses so that they can be ‘double-counted’ – meaning that the courses will count towards your minor (or major, or dual degree), and count towards engineering.
 Many of the technical minors (math, computer science, life sciences, etc.) can often count for both the minor and as part of the technical electives for the engineering major.
-Many of the humanities/social science minors (history, psychology, language, economics, etc.) can count for the minor and as the humanities requirements.
-Please note that courses for a technical minor cannot count towards h/ss requriements, and vice-versa.
-Students should carefully plan out their courses so as to minimize any extra time required to complete the primary major and any additional minors or majors.
+Many of the humanities/social science minors (history, psychology, languages, economics, etc.) can count for the minor and as the humanities requirements.

 Humanities/Social Science Minor: A Psychology minor consists of 6 courses (each of 3 credits or more) including 830:101.
 Each Engineering student must select 4 humanities electives.
 You can elect to take all 4 of these humanities requirements (according to the Eng’g humanities/social science guidelines) in psychology.
 If the one general elective requirement is unfulfilled, you can elect to take a psychology course here, leaving only one course for the minor.
 Note, psychology or other h/ss courses cannot fulfill technical elective requirements.

-To find out the requriements for a minor or major, consult the departments in question for advice.
+To find out the requirements for a minor or major, consult the departments in question for advice.
 You can usually find the information on the departmental website.

 Declaring and Certifying A Minor

 Minors consist of approximately 18 credits.
-However, some minors are more than 18cr.
-Refer to the department, the RU catalog, and/or departmental website for details on course selection and requirements.
+However, some minors are more than 18 credits.
+Refer to the department, Degree Navigator (dn.rutgers.edu), the RU catalog, and/or departmental websites for details on course selection and requirements.

 There are two forms required: declaration and certification of the minor.
-When you have decided to pursue the minor (sometime in your sophomore, junior, or perhaps senior year), fill out the Declaration of Minor form, and submit it at B-100.
+When you have decided to pursue the minor (some time in your sophomore, junior, or perhaps senior year), fill out the Declaration of Minor webform.

 In the final semester, fill out a form for Certification of Minor.
-The department from which the minor is obtained must sign the form and return it to B100.
-If the completed/signed Certification form is not submitted to B100, the major will not appear on the transcript.
+The department from which the minor is obtained must sign the form and return it via email to email@example.com.
+We cannot accept Certification of Minor forms from the student.
+If the completed/signed Certification form is not emailed directly from the department, the minor will not appear on the transcript.

 Changing Engineering Majors

 Careful thought should precede any change of curriculum.
 Students should consult the department undergraduate director or appropriate faculty advisors in the two majors.
-The form to complete this is available in B100 or printable here.
+Click here for more information.

 Dual Engineering Majors